 SysGroup focuses on the UK mid-market and works with its customers to drive strategic and operational IT change, providing secure, cost effective services from a range of platforms.

-SysGroup has offices in Liverpool, London, Manchester, Newport and Telford.
+SysGroup has offices in Bristol, Edinburgh, Liverpool, London, Manchester and Newport.
 Further information on SysGroup can be found at www.sysgroup.com

 Country of Incorporation and Operation